-- pay for performance to support the short-term and long-term objectives; - compensation aligned with long-term Group strategy and shareholders' interests; - coherence in our remuneration plans and levels throughout the Company; - appropriate balance of fixed and variable remuneration depending on hierarchical level to ensure a direct participation in results achieved.
+- pay for performance to support the short-term and longterm objectives; - compensation aligned with long-term Group strategy and shareholders' interests; - coherence in our remuneration plans and levels throughout the Company; - appropriate balance of fixed and variable remuneration depending on hierarchical level to ensure a direct participation in results achieved.

-As last year, the Compensation Report shall be submitted to the advisory vote of the shareholders at the next Annual General Meeting.
+As in previous years, the Compensation Report shall be submitted to the advisory vote of the shareholders at the next Annual General Meeting.